-Get the latest updates from OEI by signing up for the monthly newsletter using the link below:
+Get the latest updates from the Office of Energy Innovation (OEI) by signing up for the monthly newsletter using the link below:

 The Rural Energy for America Program, or REAP, provides loan financing and grant funding to agricultural producers and rural small businesses for renewable energy systems or to make energy efficiency improvements.
 Agricultural producers may also apply for new energy-efficient equipment and new system loans for agricultural production and processing.

 The grants start at $2,500 for Renewable Energy Systems and $1,500 for Energy Efficiency projects.
 For more information, visit the

 USDA grant page here.

 PSC Awards Nearly $10 Million in Energy Innovation Grants for 32 projects